My new book Through the Thought Clouds is now available!

 May start bleeding through eventually, if you keep coloring the same spot.

-Alcohol based markers are not recommended.
+I don’t recommended alcohol based markers like Copics.
 Bleeds through strongly.

 Artist, Illustrator, Author & Life Coach.
 Turning struggles into loving laughter with her illustrations.